wrench-project/eduwrench/web/_pedagogic_modules/include_networking_fundamentals/contention.md

 ```

 Note that the transfer's completion time is a bit higher than what the computations
-we've done so far.
+we've done so far would give.
 We would expect the transfer time to be:

 $$
 T = 30\;\text{us} + \frac{100 \text{MB}}{10 \text{MB/sec}} = 10.00003\;\text{sec}.